 Visiors with Covid: Any visitor who tests positive for COVID will not be allowed to visit in any circumstances within their 10 day isolation period.

-Contact with Covid-19: Fully Vaccinated Visitors: Any fully vaccinated visitor who is a contact of someone who has tested positive for COVID-19 is advised not to visit the Hospice, except in exceptional circumstances e.g end of life visiting.
-If a visit is necessary, the visitor must have a negative PCR test and a negative LFD test on the day of each visit for up to 10 days from the date of contact.
+Fully Vaccinated Visitors: Any fully vaccinated visitor who is a contact of someone who has tested positive for COVID-19 is advised not to visit the Hospice, except in exceptional circumstances e.g end of life visiting.
+If a visit is necessary, the visitor must have a negative PCR test followed by a negative LFD test on the day of each visit for up to 10 days from the date of contact.

 Unvaccinated Visitors: Any unvaccinated visitor who is a contact of someone who has tested positive for COVID-19 must self-isolate for 10 days and will not be permitted to visit in accordance with national guidance.